fukurosan/kiwicomponents/docs/README.md

 import "kiwicomponents" // -> Initializes the library import { alert } from "kiwicomponents" // -> Imports the function(s) from the library
 import "kiwicomponents/dist/css/bundle.css" // -> Imports CSS file(s)

-//If you are working with some form of SSR framework you may get errors like "document is not defined".
-//For these cases you need to ensure that the library initialization takes place in the client and not the server
-//And then you need to change all your function imports like so: import { alert } from "kiwicomponents/dist/js/utility"
 ```

+If you are working with some form of SSR framework you may get errors like "document is not defined" when executing functions from the library.
+For these cases you need to ensure that the functions imported are only executed in the client.

 You can also load the entire library using a script element like so: